y4my4my4m/SimpleCryptoCalculator/readme.md

 This script is used to do a simple exponential calculation, if you want an estimate on your daily returns over a period of time.

 ## How to run
+`npm install` to install the dependencies

+`node index.js` and you will be prompted

+or directly input

 `npx run-func index.js calculate buy sell length init`

 ## Example